Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks

 \subsubsection{Economic Mechanisms for Fair Alignment}

 In theoretical economics, perfect markets are often posited as achieving a Pareto-efficient distribution of welfare under a utilitarian framework \citep{arrow1951extension}.
-Pareto efficiency refers to a state, where no individual can be made better off without making someone worse off, and is a benchmark for efficient resource allocation \citep{black2017dictionary}.
-As shown in \citet{boldi2024paretooptimallearningpreferenceshidden}, Pareto efficiency offers a valuable lens for balancing competing human preferences and can serve as a foundation for techniques optimizing specific notions of group fairness, ensuring inclusive and equitable LLM alignment.
-Achieving such efficiency would mean tailoring the model's behavior to address diverse needs equitably, ensuring no group is disproportionately advantaged or disadvantaged without justification.
-This problem has been investigated in the field of social welfare economics, where the aggregation of diverse preferences must be balanced to ensure the collective well-being of multiple groups \citep{DASPREMONT2002459}.
-For LLM alignment, these objective functions can guide the development of reward systems.
-As shown in general RLHF, developing welfare-centric objectives can improve fairness objectives \citep{pardeshi2024learning,cousins2024welfare}.
+Pareto efficiency refers to a state where no individual can be made better off without making someone worse off, and is a benchmark for efficient resource allocation \citep{black2017dictionary}.
+In the context of LLMs, this resource allocation translates to the distribution of model performance, representational fairness, or helpfulness across diverse demographic groups or conflicting values.
+As shown in \citet{boldi2024paretooptimallearningpreferenceshidden}, Pareto efficiency offers a valuable lens for balancing competing human preferences and optimizing specific notions of group fairness.
+In theory, achieving such efficiency aims to tailor the model's behavior to address diverse needs.
+However, we caution that strict Pareto efficiency can inadvertently preserve an inequitable status quo, as an optimized model might favor a majority demographic over a marginalized group simply because helping the minority would slightly degrade the majority's performance.

+To overcome this limitation, LLM alignment can draw on alternative frameworks from social welfare economics, where the aggregation of diverse preferences is explicitly balanced to ensure the true collective well-being of multiple groups, rather than preserving a baseline \citep{DASPREMONT2002459}.
+Specifically, integrating Social Welfare Functions, such as Nash or Egalitarian welfare objectives, directly into the reward modeling phase mathematically can enforce group-level equity.
+By operationalizing pluralistic preference aggregation, these objective functions provide a robust guide for the development of reward systems.
+Indeed, prior work has indicated that developing welfare-centric objectives can enhance fairness outcomes \citep{pardeshi2024learning,cousins2024welfare}.